PROG7314-A-Team/ForkIt/README.md

 - **Mobile Development**: Native Android features including biometrics and health tracking
 - **Testing & Quality Assurance**: Comprehensive test coverage and documentation
 - **Software Architecture**: MVVM pattern with clean separation of concerns

-## Development Tools & AI Assistance

-This application was developed using **Cursor AI** as an integrated development environment and coding assistant.
-Cursor's AI-powered features were utilized throughout the development process for:

-- **Boiler Plate Code Generation**: Assisting with boilerplate code
-- **Debugging Support**: Identifying and resolving code issues and errors
-- **Architecture Guidance**: Providing recommendations for best practices and design patterns
-- **Documentation**: Helping generate comprehensive code comments and documentation
-- **Testing**: Assisting with test case development and coverage optimization

 ## Documentation